In his latest shareholder letter, David Einhorn makes some very interesting comparisions between Telsa and the Lehman Brothers collapse, saying:

 “This emboldened management to be even more aggressive during the next credit crunch in 2007 and 2008.
 Lehman threatened short sellers, refused to raise capital (it even bought back stock), and management publicly suggested it would go private.
 Months later, shareholders, creditors, employees and the global economy paid a big price when management’s reckless behavior led to bankruptcy.
 The whole thing might have been avoided had the authorities cracked down on Lehman in 1998.
 There are many parallels to TSLA.”

-Here is an excerpt from that letter:
+Here is a longer excerpt from that letter:

 While it hasn’t led to great returns so far, our opinion expressed in 2016 that General Motors (GM) will likely earn its market capitalization before Tesla (TSLA) makes its first annual profit seems well on its way to coming true.